wagtail/gsoc/2023/Abdul Samad Ansari (Sam)/README.md

 - [Green coding](https://geekflare.com/green-coding/) - To learn about green coding
 - [Chris Adams Greening Django](https://www.youtube.com/watch?v=upiK4du5vUI0) - A video I found by doing some digging about Green coding.
 - [Green Metric Tool](https://github.com/green-coding-berlin/green-metrics-tool) - A developer tool is indented for measuring the energy consumption of software and doing life-cycle-analysis.
-- [Quantifying "greenness" of FaaS](https://www.linkedin.com/pulse/quantifying-greenness-faas-lukasz-mastalerz/) - From I learned how FasS can be useful in making coding greener.
+- [Quantifying "greenness" of FaaS](https://www.linkedin.com/pulse/quantifying-greenness-faas-lukasz-mastalerz/) - From I learned how Fast can be useful in making coding greener.